pvega62/Portfolio/Petstore API Documentation/Pet-Store-API-Documentation-Sample.md

 For this example, we'll use a dog (Krypto) and the ID number 210.
 ## Connection Prerequisites

- The base URL for all API requests is `https://petstore3.swagger.io/api/v3`.
+ The base URL of all API requests is `https://petstore3.swagger.io/api/v3`.
 ## Authentication
  To authenticate your connection to the Petstore's API, use OAuth 2.0 or an assigned API key.
 To be assigned a key, email budbaker@bhavenpets.com.

   **NOTE**: For security purposes, API keys must not be shared with other users.
-If you suspect that your API key has been compromised, please contact us immediately to revoke the old key and issue a new one.
+If you suspect that your API key is compromised, please contact us immediately to revoke the old key and issue a new one.

 # Functions
 ## Pets